mganguli/RSC/README.rst

      ``$ sudo rabbitmqctl set_permissions rsd ".*" ".*" ".*"``

- 3. Clone the RSC code from git repo.
-And change directory to root RSC folder.
+ 3. Clone the RSC code from git repo and change the directory to root RSC folder.

  4. Install all necessary software pre-requisites using the pip requirements file.